hrichharms/AlbiPy/README.md

 The methods used to fix problematic strings can sometimes cause problems with accuracy of certain datapoints.
 As a result, the fix methods are entirely optional and can be switched off should the possibly affected attributes be particularly important for whatever task is at hand.

+## How do I run the example scripts?
+If you are somebody who doesn't have much experience with coding or are unsure about how AlbiPy works, you may be interested in running some of the provided example scripts.
+Current examples include:
+- record_to_csv.py -> A program that records Albion Online market data until it is switched off, at which point it records that data to a csv file.
+- record_to_csv_live.py -> A program that, while recording Albion Online market data, writes that data to a given csv file every three seconds until it is switched off.

+In order to run these scripts, simply download them and put them in the same directory as AlbiPy.py then run the script with Python, which can be downloaded [here](https://www.python.org/downloads/).

 ## How do I install AlbiPy and use it in my project?
 Simply download AlbiPy.py and import it as any other module. **It is importatnt to note that AlbiPy will throw an error and will not work if it is run without administrative privileges.** Below is an example of a script using AlbiPy that imports the module, records network traffic for ten seconds, then outputs the item prices, enchantment levels, and tiers, before exiting.
 ```Python